OpenBB-finance/openbb-docs/content/terminal/custom-backend/custom-backend.md

 :::note
 Guidelines for JSON Format:

-- The JSON data should be in a flat structure, meaning that there should be no nested dictionaries or arrays within the individual objects.
+- The JSON data should be in a flat structure, meaning that there should be no nested dictionaries or arrays within the individual objects unless you specify the dataKey in your `widgets.json` file.
 - Each object should contain key-value pairs where the values are simple data types (e.g., strings, numbers, booleans).
 - Avoid nesting other objects or arrays inside any of the values.

 The JSON should resemble the following structure:

 <details>